Faversham Oyster Fishery Company Bill [HL] 2015-16 to 2016-17

 Latest news on the Faversham Oyster Fishery Company Bill [HL] 2015-16 to 2016-17

-Having been carried over from the previous Session, on 23 May the Bill was taken formally through the stages it had completed last session.
-Its next stage will be consideration by an Unopposed Bill Committee (see the link on the left hand side of this page).
+House of Lords: Having been carried over from the previous Session, on 23 May the Bill was taken formally through the stages it had completed last session.
+Its next stage will be consideration by an Unopposed Bill Committee on 1 November 2016. (see the link on the left hand side of this page).

-The Bill has been referred to an Unopposed Bill Committee (see the link on the left hand side of this page).
+The Bill will be considered by an Unopposed Bill Committee on 1 November 2016 (see the link on the left hand side of this page).
 On 1 March 2016 the Bill was found to have complied with the Wharncliffe Standing Orders (certain companies must comply with SOs 62-65 before being considered by a committee).

 The Bill received a second reading (without debate) on 10 February 2016.